Some stories we tell about the world are just untrue.

 - This hierarchy is reflected in the brain architecture

-As I said, there is probably not a single scientist who would – when asked – admit to holding all those views.
-But in my opinion, it well captures an idealized summary of ideas permeating our thinking.
-And it is hard to get rid of, as it adheres nicely to our deeply-held belief about the nature of nature – but doesn’t able us to reshape our thinking about the brain and behaviour, so that it may fit much better to the knowledge we gathered during last few decades.
+Surveys on Twitter are of course not a valid experimental philosophy method, yet in my opinion this list captures an idealized summary of ideas permeating our thinking.
+And they are hard to get rid of, as they adhere nicely to our deeply-held belief about the nature of nature – but don’t able us to reshape our thinking about the brain and behaviour, so that it may fit much better to the knowledge we gathered during last few decades.
 My aim in this post series is to prove that all those points are not viable – this will be the deconstructive part of my story.
 But I would also like – constructively – to propose to you another view if evolution, that I call the parallel view of behavioural evolution.
 The claims of this view are:

 - Plasticity is an intrinsic property of the nervous system